spacemeshos/poet2/readme.md

 # POET2 - Incremental proofs of elapsed time MVP

 ## Overview
-This repository provides the specs for an MVP implementing the main construction defined in section 4 of this paper [Incremental proofs sequential work](https://eprint.iacr.org/2019/650]).
+This repository provides the specs for an MVP implementing the main single-threaded construction defined in section 4 of this paper [Incremental proofs sequential work](https://eprint.iacr.org/2019/650]).
 For brevity, we call this construction `POET2` and refer to this paper in this readme as `POET2 paper`.
 POET2 is based on the basic construction defined in the paper [simple proofs of sequential work](https://eprint.iacr.org/2018/183).
 We refer to it in this doc as the `POET PAPER`.
 Please read both papers first to get familiar with the protocol.
 As a reference, please also see this [reference go implementation](https://github.com/spacemeshos/poet) of a non-incremental POET construction.

 ## Constants
 - w:int.
 A statistical security parameter.
 Shared between prover and verifiers.
-For the MVP we set it to 256
+For the MVP we set it to 256.
+Note that this is denoted as λ in the POET2 paper.
 - H - A cryptographic hash function.
 For the MVP, we set it to sha256
+- t: a statistical security param set to 150

 The constants are fixed and shared between the Prover and the Verifier.
 Values shown here are just an example and may be set differently for different POET server instances.